 Digital Canon?!
 Launch at LIMA

 On Friday, March 22 LIMA celebrates the launch of the Digital Canon project from at 4 PM in LAB111, Amsterdam.
-Sanneke Huisman and Jan Robert Leegte will present the website specially developed for the project and will discuss the importance of the canon and the way the project has gone.
+Sanneke Huisman and Jan Robert Leegte will present the website specially developed for the project, discussing the importance of the canon, and the way the project has been developed.
+Drinks afterwards in the restaurant of LAB111.

 Workshop Mapping the canon at LIMA.
 Photo José Miguel Biscaya.